wdiechmann/rygsaek/README.md

 ### Model configuration

-Models that you would like Rygsaek to manage enclosures for will have to be told so.
+Models will have to be told that you would like Rygsaek to manage enclosures for it.
 You do that with a simple statement in the model class.

 ```ruby